 In general, the common cold tends to occur more gradually and doesn’t result in high fever or shortness of breath.
 On the other hand, RSV does typically cause a high fever.
 And then seasonal allergies present with no fever at all.

 Unfortunately, COVID-19 and influenza share many of the same symptoms.
-Hence why it is going to be more important than ever to have your child evaluated immediately if they do develop a fever.
+Hence why it is more important than ever to have your child evaluated immediately if they do develop a fever.

 So let’s get started with breaking down the common signs and symptoms of 5 winter illnesses!
 And know when to seek your pediatrician’s advice.